MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/C++/README.md

 C++ was developed as an extension of C, and both languages have almost the same syntax.

 The main difference between C and C++ is that C++ support classes and objects, while C does not.
+#
+What is C++ language used for?
+C++ (or “C-plus-plus”) is a general-purpose programming and coding language.
+C++ is used in developing browsers, operating systems, and applications, as well as in-game programming, software engineering, data structures, etc.